brianp/muxed/README.md

 ```

 ## Inspiration
 This project has been inspired by the work done on the [tmuxinator](https://github.com/tmuxinator/tmuxinator) project.
-Check it out for a `ruby` based tmux project management solution.
+Check it out for a `ruby` based tmux session management solution.

 ## Copyright
 Copyright (c) 2014-2016 Brian Pearce.
-See LICENSE for further details.
+See [LICENSE](https://github.com/brianp/muxed/blob/master/LICENSE) for further details.